GoogleCloudPlatform/compute-image-tools/cli_tools_e2e_test/diskinspect/README.md

-This is an integration test for `cli_tools/common/disk/inspect.go`.
+This is an e2e test for `cli_tools/common/disk/inspect.go`.

 ## Running